LSSTDESC/Twinkles/doc/Run1.md

 We are sprinkling interesting features onto existing `CatSim` objects.
 Galaxies can either have supernovae or AGN added, and in half the cases, a massive lens galaxy placed in front of them.
 All inserted objects need to have plausible properties: this is taken care of by the `sprinkler` code.
 Stars will also be present, which should help with some tests, and basic PSF modeling.

-### Lensed Quasars
+#### Lensed Quasars

 These are simply taken from the OM10 catalog, as in [issue #21](https://github.com/DarkEnergyScienceCollaboration/Twinkles/issues/21), by the `sprinkler` code.
 For each galaxy in a `CatSim` catalog, we search the OM10 catalog for all sources within +/-0.05 in redshift from the `CatSim` source.
-If there aren't any OM10 lensed sources at this redshift, move on the next object.
-Otherwise, randomly choose one the lens systems.
-Then, we remove the `CatSim` object from the catalog and instead add lensed images, with appropriately magnified source brightness.
-Then we add a model lens galaxy to the catalog, and then pass the modified catalog to `PhoSim` to make images.
+If there aren't any OM10 lensed sources at this redshift, we move on the next object.
+Otherwise, we randomly choose one of the lens systems.
+Then, we remove the `CatSim` object from the catalog and instead add lensed images, with appropriately magnified source brightness, and finally add a model lens galaxy to the catalog.
+Not all the galaxies are placed behind lenses in this way - we stop after reaching a certain number, perhaps 100.

-### Supernovae
+#### Supernovae